owncloud/ocis/docs/extensions/settings/releasing.md

 ## Requirements

-You need a working installation of [the Go programming language](https://golang.org/) installed to build the assets for a working release.
+You need a working installation of [the Go programming language](https://golang.org/), [the Node runtime](https://nodejs.org/) and [the Yarn package manager](https://yarnpkg.com/) installed to build the assets for a working release.

 ## Releasing

-After adding changes to the settings package within oCIS and testing them locally, you want to update the compiled assets to the oCIS binary.

-To achieve this, you have to run a Go command and add the results to your PR.
-The preferred way to do this is to run `make generate` in the root of the repository and then commit the resulting changes to your branch/PR.
+The settings service doesn't have a dedicated release process.
+Simply commit your changes, make sure linting and unit tests pass locally and open a pull request.

 ### Package Hierarchy